 While testing, the first two recipes I made were basically the same, except one was made with Bread Machine Fast Acting Yeast/Quick Rise and the other is made with regular Active Dry Yeast.
-Both loaves turned out well, but the recipe with fast yeast had a more yeasty taste, which I don't favor for this type of basic bread.
-So my YEAST of CHOICE is....
+Both loaves turned out well, but the recipe with INSTANT fast yeast had a more yeasty taste, which I don't favor for this type of basic bread.
+So the yeast of choice for this recipe is....
 Red Star Active Dry Yeast.
 It will depend on the recipe which one is best.
 Red Star and Fleishmann's are great brands to use.
 This jar is to be stored in the refrigerator.

 I like to buy it in a jar and keep it in the fridge.
 My bread machine has features to select which type of yeast you are using, so this method does take a little bit more time in the machine but it's worth allowing a whole process.
 After all, we are using a bread machine here, let it do the work while we lay back and chat!

 When you bake bread from start to finish in the bread maker, you will have a small hole in the bottom of the bread.

 You'll also want to pull your bread out as soon as it's done baking to cool.
 As you can see, there is the small hole from the spinner.
 You never notice this once you turn the loaf back over and slice.